 Chronic means anything that lasts for a longer duration.
-A chronic leukaemia is the type of leukaemia which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
+Chronic leukaemia is the type of leukaemia which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
 It is usually many years before they are identified and symptoms show up.
-It is also much slower to progress and difficult to treat when compared to the Acute Leukaemia.
+It is also much slower to progress and difficult to treat when compared to the acute leukaemia.

 There are two main types of chronic leukaemia based on their origin.

 Chronic myelogenous/myeloid leukaemia (CML)- This is a type of chronic leukaemia which involves all the granulocytes.
 Granulocytes are a component of white blood cells in which the cytoplasm contains granular structures.
 There are three granulocytes – neutrophils, basophils, and eosinophils.
 Any defects involving them is called myelogenous or myeloid.
 It is due to the presence of a chromosome called “Philadelphia chromosome”.

 Chronic lymphocytic leukaemia (CLL)– This is a type of chronic leukaemia which involves the lymph nodes and the lymphocytes of the white blood cell.
 It is a malignant manifestation of the lymph nodes which produce a large number of immature white blood cells.
 This type of chronic leukaemia is more difficult to treat and usually can only be managed with radiotherapy and Chemotherapy.

 Chronic myeloid leukaemia is first cancer to have been associated directly with chromosomal abnormalities.
 The only known risk factor is the age of the patient which increases after the age of sixty-five years.
 Ionizing radiation is also suspected to be a causative agent.